Eduardoreisboattini/Learning-Process/README.md

 - [Build a Web Application with React](https://github.com/your-username/react-web-app): Develop a web app using the React framework.
 - [Data Analysis with Python](https://github.com/your-username/data-analysis-python): Work on a data analysis project using Python's data science libraries.
+- [Build a Mobile App with Flutter](https://example.com/flutter-mobile-app): Create a cross-platform mobile app using the Flutter framework and Dart programming language.
+- [Game Development with Unity](https://example.com/unity-game-dev): Design and develop an interactive game using Unity3D and C#.
+- [Machine Learning with TensorFlow](https://example.com/tensorflow-ml): Implement machine learning models and algorithms using TensorFlow and Python.
+- [IoT Smart Home System](https://example.com/iot-smart-home): Build an Internet of Things (IoT) smart home system with Arduino and Raspberry Pi.
+- [Full-Stack Web Development](https://example.com/full-stack-web-dev): Create a full-stack web application using technologies like Node.js, Express, React, and MongoDB.
+- [Android App Development with Kotlin](https://example.com/android-kotlin-app): Develop an Android app using Kotlin, Google's modern programming language for Android development.
+- [Natural Language Processing (NLP) Project](https://example.com/nlp-project): Work on a project that involves analyzing and processing natural language data with NLP libraries like NLTK or spaCy.
+- [Computer Vision Application](https://example.com/computer-vision-app): Build a computer vision project using OpenCV and Python to analyze images or videos.
+- [Blockchain-based Decentralized Application (DApp)](https://example.com/blockchain-dapp): Create a decentralized application using Ethereum and Solidity smart contracts.
+- [Data Visualization Dashboard](https://example.com/data-viz-dashboard): Design and implement a data visualization dashboard using libraries like D3.js or Plotly.js.

 ## 3. Programming Challenges and Competitive Coding 👨‍💻